-10. Discussion on Gravitational effects generated by particles
+10. Discussion on Gravitational effects generated by particles in the real world.

 Looking at what happens to an uncharged particle while moving, the idea of curved spacetime doesn't hold anymore.
 It is known that the gravitational field effect has a unique property.
 It is always attractive.